 Why do potential buyers ask for reserve anyway even if you specifically stated it won’t be disclosed?

 If you’ve ever wondered about all these questions and similar ones this post will try to answer them, from my personal perspective as both buyer and seller on many auctions.

 What is Flippa Reserve?

-The seller must set the reserve price to start the auction and it has to be equal or higher than minimum bid.
+The seller must set the reserve price to start the auction and it has to be equal or higher than the minimum bid.
 Flippa terms prohibit the seller from making the reserve public.
-The reserve also can not be changed after it’s been met, however the seller may change it at any time during the auction before that.
-If the reserve wasn’t yet met the seller may choose to lower or increase it during the auction, however the reserve can’t be changed to be low than the highest offer.
-All flippa auction listings will show if the reserve was met or not.
+The reserve also can not be changed after it’s been met, however, the seller may change it at any time during the auction before that.
+If the reserve wasn’t yet met the seller may choose to lower or increase it during the auction, however, the reserve can’t be changed to below the highest offer.
+All Flippa auction listings will show if the reserve was met or not.

 Seller’s Perspective on the Reserve Price

 A seller would usually want to keep the reserve private to make sure he gets more bids and higher offers.
 So it’s not in his interest to disclose the reserve.
-Additionally as you can see from the above flippa terms it’s simply not allowed to make the reserve public (however personally I’ve never seen or heard of anyone getting in trouble with flippa for disclosing their reserve price on an auction).
+Additionally, as you can see from the above Flippa terms it’s simply not allowed to make the reserved public (however personally I’ve never seen or heard of anyone getting in trouble with Flippa for disclosing their reserve price on an auction).

 Buyer’s Perspective on the Reserve Price

 A buyer would always want to know the reserve price before bidding for several reasons, for example: